Why Does My Dog Lay At My Feet When I Poop? – Explained!

 Tips For Managing Your Dog's Behavior When You're In The Bathroom

 Managing your dog’s behavior when you’re in the bathroom can be challenging, especially if they have a habit of laying at your feet when you poop.
-With consistent training and positive reinforcement, you can help redirect their focus and create more peaceful bathroom breaks for both of you.
+With consistent behavioral training and positive attention reinforcement, you can help redirect their focus and create more peaceful bathroom breaks for both of you.
 Here are some tips to help you manage this behavior:

-1. Create a designated space: Set up a comfortable bed or mat for your dog in another room or area of the house.
+1. Create A Designated Space: Set up a comfortable bed or mat for your dog in another room or area of the house.
 This will give them a cozy spot to relax while you’re in the bathroom.

-4. Establish boundaries: Teach your dog that certain areas of the house, like the bathroom, are off-limits during certain times.
+4. Establish Boundaries: Teach your dog that certain areas of the house, like the bathroom, are off-limits during certain times.
 Consistency is key here, so enforce these boundaries every time.

 Seeking Professional Help If The Behavior Persists Or Becomes Problematic